opendocsg/slw-judgments-backfill/2014_SGHC_65/report.md

 31, 2008”. [note: 81]

 179    The law on rectification of contractual terms for mistake is set out in two High Court cases.
-In _Maxz Universal Development Group Pte Ltd v Shen Yixuan_ [2009] SGHC 164, Lee Seiu Kin J stated at [22] that rectification of a contract is an exercise of the court’s equitable jurisdiction when contracting parties mistakenly draw up terms which militate against what they actually intended.
+In _Maxz Universal Development Group Pte Ltd v Shen Yixuan_ <span class="citation">[2009] SGHC 164</span>, Lee Seiu Kin J stated at [22] that rectification of a contract is an exercise of the court’s equitable jurisdiction when contracting parties mistakenly draw up terms which militate against what they actually intended.
 The court then laid out general principles applicable to rectification:

  (a) There must be an “outward expression of accord” in relation to the particular provision.
 It is not necessary to show that there was a binding agreement prior to the execution of the written document, but it must be shown that parties had a continuing intention with regard to that provision down to the execution of the written contract – see Josc elyne v Nissen [1970] 2 QB 86.